Yevdokiya Nosal: Civilian life

 Nosal was born on 13 March 1918 to a Ukrainian peasant family in the village of Burchak in the Ukrainian People's Republic, which resides in present-day Ukraine.
 She worked as a teacher in Mykolayiv before she graduated in 1940 from the aviation club in Kherson.
 After graduating flight school she worked as a flight instructor in Nikolaev.
 Before joining the military in October 1941, her newborn son was killed in a bombing on a hospital.

 Military career

 Nosal joined the military in October 1941 once Marina Raskova began recruiting women to the newly-formed women's aviation regiments.
-After completing training at Engels Military Aviation School she was sent to the Southern front with the 588th Night Bomber Regiment, which was later honored with the guards designation and made the 46th Guards Night Bomber Regiment.
+After completing training at Engels Military Aviation School she was sent to the Southern front with the 588th Night Bomber Regiment, which was later honored with the guards designation and made the 46th "Taman" Guards Night Bomber Regiment.
 Starting out as a regular pilot with the rank of sergeant, she quickly became promoted to flight commander and then deputy squadron commander.
 With a goal of flying 1,000 missions, she was noted for flying more than any other pilot, and volunteered to fly on dangerous missions.